 The Bank is a public joint stock company organised under the Applicable Laws of Turkey (specifically, under the Banking Law).
-Substantially all of the assets of the Bank are located in Turkey.
-As a result, it might not be possible for investors to effect service of process upon the Bank outside Turkey or to enforce against it in the courts of jurisdictions other than Turkey any judgments obtained in such courts that are predicated upon the Applicable Laws of such other jurisdictions.
+Certain of the directors and officers of the Bank named herein reside inside Turkey and all or a significant portion of the assets of such persons might be, and substantially all of the assets of the Bank are, located in Turkey.
+As a result, it might not be possible for investors to effect service of process upon such persons or the Bank outside Turkey or to enforce against them in the courts of jurisdictions other than Turkey any judgments obtained in such courts that are predicated upon the Applicable Laws of such other jurisdictions.
 In order to enforce such judgments in Turkey, investors should initiate enforcement proceedings before the competent Turkish courts.
 In accordance with Articles 50 to 59 of Turkey's International Private and Procedure Law (Law No. 5718), the courts of Turkey will not enforce any judgment obtained in a court established in a country other than Turkey unless: